UNOmaha-Course-GroupPorjects/ISQA3420/CurrentDeliveries/DFDDictionary.md

 Exception Request - A file, containing a fomal, meaningfull description from a developer, as to why a policy exception should be made, on a particular OS Package's Risk.

-Project: Query
+Project: Query - An SQL Select Query for Project Information given a Project ID.

-Project: Info
+Project: Info - Information about the project that requires an exception.

-Risk Info: Unapproved
+Risk Info: Unapproved - The Risk Information that has been marked as unapproved, from the Risk Assessment Report.

-Exception Report
+Exception Report - A file, containing the meaningfull description of a OS Package's risk information that has been marked as unapproved, from the Risk Assessment Report and written exception requests that identify why this can or needs to be overlooked.

-Exception Report: Request
+Exception Report: Request - An sent request for followup and response from a project manager, pertaining to an included Exception Report.

-Exception Report: Response
+Exception Report: Response - An Exception Request that has been approved or disapproved and describes why, from the project manager.

 ----------------------------------------------------
 (PRC 3)